 The presence of bully workloads indicates that the event might have been caused by one or more workloads on the local cluster overutilizing the MetroCluster resources.
-The bully workloads have a high deviation in write throughput (MBps).
+The bully workloads have a high deviation in write throughput (MB/s).

-This chart displays, at a high-level, the write throughput (MBps) pattern for the workloads.
-You can review the write MBps pattern to identify abnormal throughput, which might indicate that a workload is over-utilizing the MetroCluster resources.
+This chart displays, at a high-level, the write throughput (MB/s) pattern for the workloads.
+You can review the write MB/s pattern to identify abnormal throughput, which might indicate that a workload is over-utilizing the MetroCluster resources.